LyceanEM/LyceanEM.github.io/_posts/2025-09-08-Beamforming-and-Steering-Efficiency.md

 ![Steering Coverage](/images/coverage_pattern.png)
 **Figure 2: Field of View (Green) for an antenna array**

 While steering efficiency is a useful metric in it's own right, it does not account for the overall gain of the antenna array.
 This is where the steering efficiency product $\eta_{sep}$ comes into play.
 This metric combines the steering efficiency with the achieved gain of the antenna array at boresight as a fraction of the maximum possible gain (**aperture efficiency** $\eta_{ap}$), allowing a more comprehensive comparison of different antenna array designs and beamforming methods.
+Strictly $\eta_{ap}$ is defined as the ratio of the effective aperture of an antenna array to the physical aperture, and for realistic antenna arrays is always less than 1.
+Some example antenna arrays and horn antennas considered in [2] range in $\eta_{ap}$ from 0.18 to 0.64.

 $\eta_{sep}=\eta_{ap}\dfrac{FOV}{4\pi}$